samueleallen/Valorant-Predictor-Portal/README.md

 Ultimately, there are many ways for potential improvements of the model and the answer to finding the next potential improvement is through experimentation.

 Future Update: XGBoost performed worse by a margin of roughly 2-3%.

+## Credits

+Credits to DevTiyah on [codepen](https://codepen.io/DevTiyah/pen/MWxMXgY) for the animated search bar design.